Ternovtsiiendry/FractalBundle/README.md

 DmytrofFractalBundle
 ====================

-This bundle helps you to implement [Fractal](https://fractal.thephpleague.com) into your Symfony 3/4 application
+This bundle helps you to implement [Fractal by League](https://fractal.thephpleague.com) into your Symfony 3/4 application

 ## Installation